• Skip to main content

 pouring the cocktail

-The St. Germain Elderflower cocktail is sooooo simple and contains only four ingredients: St. Germain, Hendrick’s Gin, lemon juice, and lime juice.
+The St. Germain Elderflower cocktail is so simple and contains only four ingredients: St. Germain, Hendrick’s Gin, lemon juice, and lime juice.
 You shake it all up and voilà — you have deliciousness in a glass!
-If you really want to go crazy, you can add in an egg white before shaking the drink for a frothy top.
+If you really want to go crazy, you can add an egg white before shaking the drink for a frothy top.

 If you have not had the opportunity to enjoy a cocktail made with St. Germain liqueur, you should definitely put it on your list to try.